University of Pittsburgh at Bradford: Bromeley Quadrangle

-The center of campus is the Bromeley Quadrangle, where Pitt Bradford's primary administrative and academic buildings are located.
+The center of campus is the Bromeley Quadrangle, where Pitt-Bradford's primary administrative and academic buildings are located.
 Swarts Hall, Pitt-Bradford's first academic building, is home to several disciplines, including business, economics, history, education, nursing, political science, and sociology.
-The building also houses several multimedia classrooms, a CIS&T lab, and the Office of Academic Affairs.
+The building also houses several multimedia classrooms, and the Office of Academic Affairs.

-Fisher Hall contains the science and engineering faculty and is the location for classes in biology, chemistry, physics, engineering, petroleum technology, and energy science and technology.
-It is also home to the science labs and two computer-aided learning centers (known as CALC labs).
+Fisher Hall contains the science and engineering faculty and is the location for classes in biology, chemistry, and physics.
+It is also home to the science labs and a computer-aided learning center (known as CALC labs).
 The campus greenhouse is atop the building.
 In 2010, Fisher Hall's chemistry and biology laboratories received nearly $6 million in upgrades.

 The Frame-Westerberg Commons is the student center.
 Positioned in front of the commons is a 10.5 foot-long (3.2m) bronze panther statue created by Bradford native David Hodges.
-The panther stands on top of a rock originating from the same quarry that provided stone for the University of Pittsburgh's Pittsburgh campus’ Cathedral of Learning -- and was unveiled on September 3, 2013 in honor of the 50th anniversary of Pitt Bradford's opening.
+The panther stands on top of a rock originating from the same quarry that provided stone for the University of Pittsburgh's Pittsburgh campus’ Cathedral of Learning -- and was unveiled on September 3, 2013 in honor of the 50th anniversary of Pitt-Bradford's opening.

 Hanley Library (the last building constructed on the quad) contains more than 95,000 books.
 The library also provides access to 400 electronic databases; 50,000 e-journals; 300,000 e-books; and other electronic resources.
 The Bradford campus has access to the full scholarly resources of the University of Pittsburgh from 20 libraries and more than 6 million books through the University Library System.
 Hanley Library is home to the Academic Success Center, the Academic Advising Center, the Writing Center, and TRIO Student Support Services, which provides academic assistance to students.
 The Hanley Library Cafe is located inside near the foyer.

 With 6,148,036 total volumes, the University of Pittsburgh Library System is the 29th largest library and 21st largest university library in the United States.
 It is also the second largest library in Pennsylvania, behind only the Penn Libraries of the University of Pennsylvania.